-- EtherCAT is a registered trademark of Beckhoff Automation GmbH, Germany. - QR code is a trademark of Denso Wave Inc. - Other product names and company names are the trademarks or registered trademarks of the respective company.
+- EtherCAT® is a registered trademark and patented technology, licensed by Beckhoff Automation GmbH, Germany. - Safety over EtherCAT® is a registered trademark and patented technology, licensed by Beckhoff Automation GmbH, Germany. - QR code is a trademark of Denso Wave Inc. - Other product names and company names are the trademarks or registered trademarks of the respective company.
 "TM" and the ® mark do not appear with product or company names in this manual.

-◆ Visual Aids
+Visual Aids